Exploring the Efimov effect in the $D^*D^*D^*$ system

 The announcement of the $T_{cc}^+$ has already stimulated the study of three-body states containing charmed mesons.
 For example, in Ref.~\cite{Wu:2021kbu} the authors explore the $DDD^*$ system, finding a bound state of few hundred keV with $(I)J^P=(\tfrac{1}{2})1^-$.
 Ref.~\cite{Pan:2022whr} analyze the existence of hadronic molecules composed of a $T_{cc}^{(*)}$ compact tetraquark and a $\bar D^{(*)}$ meson finding several candidates, while Refs~\cite{Luo:2021ggs,Bayar:2022bnc} study the $D^*D^*D^*$ and $DD^*D^*$ systems finding many potential three-body candidates in the $J^P=0^-$, $1^-$ and $2^-$ with isospins $\tfrac{1}{2}$ and $\tfrac{3}{2}$.
 However, no exploration of the Efimov effect in these systems has been suggested yet.

-In this study we will explore the universality of the $D^*D^*D^*$ meson system in the $J^P=0^-$ sector with $I=\tfrac{1}{2}$, assuming that the isoscalar heavy partner of the $T_{cc}^+$, dubbed $T_{cc}^*$, exists close and below the $D^*D^*$ threshold.
-According to Heavy-Quark Spin Symmetry (HQSS) predictions~\cite{Du:2021zzh,Albaladejo:2021vln}, which assumes that the heavy-meson interactions are not sensitive to the heavy-quark spin~\cite{Neubert:1993mb}, the interaction of the $D^*D^*$ system is identical to the $DD^*$ one for the $(I)J^P=(0)1^+$ sector (up to $1/M_Q$ corrections).
-Under this assumption, different groups have predicted the $T_{cc}^*$ state with a binding energy of few MeV~\cite{Albaladejo:2021vln,Liu:2019stu,Dai:2021vgf,Du:2021zzh,Dong:2021bvy,Qiu:2023uno,Peng:2023lfw,Abreu:2022sra,Ortega:2022efc}.
+In this study we will explore the universality of the $D^*D^*D^*$ meson system in the $J^P=0^-$ sector with $I=\tfrac{1}{2}$, assuming that the isoscalar heavy partner of the $T_{cc}^+$, dubbed $T_{cc}^*$, exists close and below the $D^*D^*$ threshold, which is a prediction of Heavy-Quark Spin Symmetry (HQSS)~\cite{Neubert:1993mb}.
+HQSS implies that the heavy-meson interactions are insensitive to the spin of the heavy quark, so the interaction of the $D^*D^*$ system is identical to the $DD^*$ one for the $(I)J^P=(0)1^+$ sector (up to $1/M_Q$ corrections).
+Actually, the $T_{cc}^*$ state has been predicted by many groups~\cite{Albaladejo:2021vln,Liu:2019stu,Dai:2021vgf,Du:2021zzh,Dong:2021bvy,Qiu:2023uno,Peng:2023lfw,Abreu:2022sra,Ortega:2022efc,Li:2012ss,Molina:2010tx,Jia:2022qwr,Whyte:2024ihh}, with a binding energy around few MeV.

 The existence of the $T_{cc}^*$ with a small binding energy would favour the appearance of Efimov states in this sector.
 If confirmed, it would be the first manifestation of the Efimov effect in hadronic physics, so it is worth exploring this system.
 The choice of the $D^*D^*D^*$ system instead of the $DD^*D^*$ is that it allows us to work with identical bosons, simplifying the calculations.
-The $J^P=0^-$ sector is selected because all the $D^*D^*$ pairs are in a relative $(I)J^P=(0)1^+$, whereas for $J^P=1^-$ and $2^-$ other isospin-spin $D^*D^*$ pairs are also allowed, such as the $(1)2^+$ and $(1)0^+$, adding repulsion to the three-body interaction~\cite{Bayar:2022bnc}.
+For three identical bosons, any two-body wave function must be symmetric.
+Then, the $J^P=0^-$ sector is selected because all the symmetric $D^*D^*$ pairs in S wave are in a relative $(I)J^P=(0)1^+$, whereas for $J^P=1^-$ and $2^-$ other isospin-spin $D^*D^*$ pairs are also allowed, such as the $(1)2^+$ and $(1)0^+$, adding repulsion to the three-body interaction~\cite{Bayar:2022bnc}.
+Then, in this sector, all the allowed $D^*D^*$ pairs interact via an attractive potential, condition needed for the Efimov effect to emerge.